Frequently Asked Questions

 The graduation practice will be held on the Friday of Graduation at 10:30 a.m.
 It is NOT mandatory; however, it will be very informative about the process.

 What happens if it rains?

-The Dean of Students Office will make a determination by 9:00 a.m. on the day of graduation.
+The Office of Student Life will make a determination by 9:00 a.m. on the day of graduation.
 If the decision is made to move indoor because of rain, the practice and ceremony will be held in the gymnasium.
 Students will be informed via email and a notice will be posted on the Shasta College homepage.

 How many guests can I have and are tickets issued?

 Shasta College does not issue tickets to be handed out to guests.
 As long as it does not rain and the ceremony is held outside there is no limit to the number of guest who can attend.
 If; however, it does rain and the ceremony is moved indoors to the gymnasium we as that graduates and graduate candidates limit the number of guests to five (5) and seating will be first-come first-served.